 “Meredith taught me that I am strong and independent, but I should never be afraid to ask for help when I need it because I know I can always turn to my mentors for advice and direction,” said Nabiha.

-Intrigued by the idea of working in medicine, Nabiha’s pre-health adviser Karthik Aghoram, professor of biological sciences, encouraged her to apply for a summer pre-med program at UNC.
+Intrigued by the idea of working in medicine, Nabiha’s pre-health advisor Karthik Aghoram, professor of biological sciences, encouraged her to apply for a summer pre-med program at UNC.
 Nabiha spent the following summer as a part of the UNC Medical Education Development (MED) program.
 “Dr. Aghoram is constantly pushing me to apply to programs like UNC MED.
 It was a life-changing opportunity for me,” said Nabiha.

 When she isn’t focused on her research, Nabiha is a proud member of Tri-Beta and the Meredith Health Professions Society (MHPS).
 Finding herself enriched by her membership in these organizations, Nabiha saw the need for a Refugee and Immigrant Club and put that idea into action with some of her friends during her freshman year.